ventositwaitang/A-Cointegration-Learning/README.md

 ### Future direction
 * to be refined by Grid Search for time-window & stop-profit hyper-param, and calibrating divergent adjusting factor (Cocoercivity, a basin hopping parameter for long-term drift)

-* adding momentum rules(MA cross/ RSI/ tailormade Alpha) in practice
+* adding momentum rules(MA cross/ RSI/ tailormade Alpha) in practice (Hurst exponent>0.5: Long Vol by trending α momentum; Hurst exponent<0.5: Short Vol by Mean Reversion)

 * as Multi-asset Pricing Model by Second-Order Cone Programming (Solver for Linear/ Quadratic(non-linear) Gaussian simulation) with neural autograd